chrismaltby/gb-studio-docs/docs/project-editor/actors.md

 <img src="/img/screenshots/add-actor.gif" style={{width:300}} />

 ## Actor Properties
 - **Name** - Names your actor.
 Giving your actors a *name* helps organize them in your project.
-An actor's name will be visible in any drop-down menu that asks you to pick an actor, such as the *Actor: Hide* event.
+An actor's name will be visible in any drop-down menu that asks you to pick an actor, such as the [Hide Actor](/docs/scripting/script-glossary/actor#hide-actor) event.
 - **Position** - Sets the X and Y position where the actor will be positioned in a scene.
 You can also change this by dragging the actor around the the _Game World_.
 - **Pin to Screen** - Using the _Pin Button_ next to the actor position you can choose to pin the actor to the screen which cause it to not move as the game screen scrolls.
 - **Sprite Sheet** - Choose which sprite graphics should be used to display the actor.